jamescurran/jamescurran.github.io/_posts/2010-02-02-some-betterwritten-custom-string-methods-using-c.md

 <script src="https://gist.github.com/jamescurran/5437884.js">   </script>

-What wrong here   Lot's of really bad string handling.
+What wrong here?
+Lot's of really bad string handling.
 Remember, strings are immutable, so any action on one creates a new string.
 So, `strParam.Substring(iIndex, 1)` creates a new string. `strParam.Substring(iIndex, 1).ToUpper()` create two new strings, and `strProper += strParam.Substring(iIndex, 1).ToUpper();` creates three new strings.
 And, that's within a loop.
-And, since Substring is always used here to create a one-character string, it's easier to just use a char --- except apparently, this book author doesn't know how to.
-Nor, doesn't he apparently know about StringBuilder.
+And, since `Substring` is always used here to create a one-character string, it's easier to just use a char --- except apparently, this book author doesn't know how to.
+Nor, doesn't he apparently know about `StringBuilder`.
 Then, we get to the algorithm itself, where he does such bizarre things as pointlessly treat the first character as a special case, in two different places.

 Ok, now let's see the revision: